msmps/create-tui/packages/cli/README.md

 4. **Package Configuration** — Updates `package.json` with your project name
 5. **Dependency Installation** — Installs all dependencies using your package manager
 6. **Git Initialization** — Optionally initializes a git repository
+7. **Update Check** — Checks for newer versions and notifies you if an update is available

 ## Usage